heinzermch/Tools/README.md

 # Tools
-Collection of tool which might be handy again someday.
+Collection of tools which might be useful again someday.
 Mostly data processing.